sensel/morph-docs/docs/morph.md

 ```

 #### QWERTY
 Open text editor or word processing program.
 Try typing.
 Use command and option keys.
 Everything work?
-If not, you'll need to either check your connection, or use the Morph Dashboard to make sure your QWERTY overlay is configured for your OS.
+If not, you'll need to either check your connection, or use the Sensel App to make sure your QWERTY overlay is configured for your OS.

 ### Music Software Guides
 For the most part, when the Morph is used as a MIDI device, it shows up like any other MIDI keyboard or controller.
 However, there are some details worth documenting, since, with default mappings, each overlay sends on a different channel.
 Before you proceed make sure you have a wired or wireless connection between your device and the Morph.